How do I make a claim?

 Do I need to provide evidence to support my claim?

 In many cases, yes.
 For example, you will usually have to give your National Insurance number and may be asked to show evidence of your identity, income and savings.

 If you have to send off original documents make sure you keep copies and send them recorded delivery to make sure they arrive safely.

 How long will it take to process my claim?

 The time can vary depending on the benefit.
 Department for Work and Pensions (DWP) agencies and Local Authorities have targets but HM Revenue and Customs (HMRC) does not.

 You can help by completing the claim form thoroughly and providing evidence promptly.
-See 'Further information about how long it takes to process a claim' including target times for processing claims.
+See 'Further information about how long it takes to process a claim' within this guide including target times for processing claims.

 There are many reasons why a claim might be delayed.
 For example:

 You may be unable to provide a national insurance number straight away